-Air pollution has a direct impact on the health of humans and the environment.
-Learn how different emissions affect air quality and how we can make healthy air choices.
+Air quality has a direct impact on the health of humans and the environment.
+Learn how different emissions affect air quality, how B.C. measures and monitors air quality, and how we can make healthy air choices.

-Air pollution can have local and regional impacts — such as ground-level ozone and wood smoke.
-It can also have wide-reaching, global effects — such as climate change and depletion of the ozone layer.
-Air pollutants can be visible (e.g., the brownish-yellow colour of smog) or invisible.
+Air pollution can have local and regional impacts, such as ground-level ozone and wood smoke.
+It can also have wide-reaching, global effects, such as climate change and depletion of the ozone layer.
+Air pollutants can be visible (for example, the brownish-yellow colour of smog) or invisible.